‹›

 Track the current and nested state of the parser.

-This utility class is used to track the state of the BlockParser
+This utility class is used to track the state of the BlockParser and

 support multiple levels if nesting.
 It’s just a simple API wrapped around